-Katie Chancellor is a contemporary artist based in Ballarat, Australia.
+Katie Chancellor is a contemporary artist based in the heritage city of Ballarat in regional Victoria.

 Katie’s practice brings joy, vibrancy and colour to brighten people’s lives through the creation of her imaginative and whimsical artwork.